pabtomas/dotfiles/misty/doc/01_hello-world.md

 ### Preambule

 Before going into the hello-world code, here some useful details to help you reading the next examples:
-* Jinzo instructions are expressed in JSON format.
+* Misty instructions are expressed in JSON format.
 I know better human readable and writable formats exist, so why ?
 There are multiple reasons for this:
     * Popular Markup Languages are not well suited for this project:
         * YAML is too complex,
         * XML is too verbose,
-        * TOML is not easily readable for complex projects and the goal of Jinzo is to support complex projects that Compose can not,
+        * TOML is not easily readable for complex projects and the goal of Misty is to support complex projects that Compose can not,
-    * ZON was too young when the Jinzo development process started:
+    * ZON was too young when the Misty development process started:
         * No support for parsing in the Zig standard library
         * No available processor
     * JSON is already supported by the Zig standard library
     * JSON can be processed with the libjq C API
     * JSON is already used by the Docker Engine when responding to a request
-* Jinzo uses an inventory where you can define variables you can use after in your Jinzo rules.
+* Misty uses an inventory where you can define variables you can use after in your Misty rules.
 * Whenever a string starts with `{{` and ends with `}}`, the content is evaluated as a jqlang program where:
     * the input is the inventory you defined
     * the output will replace your jqlang program.